clnsmth/py-pkg-cookiecutter/README.md

 - Uncomment the block of HTML at the top of the `sidebarintro.html` that enables display of the logo and at line ~154 in `index.html`.
 - Commit the changes.

+## PyPI

+If releasing on PyPI, uncomment the ~lines 25 in `sidebarintro.html` and `sidebarlogo.html`.
+You may need to update the links contained therein.

 ## Acknowledgements